Doctor Salary vs Other Professions: 2026 Income Comparison

 Sources: Becker's ASC , Randstad , Advance Study

-The Key Insight: At the very top among neurosurgeons, orthopedic surgeons, and certain specialists physicians compete with the highest earners in any field.
+The Key Insight: At the very top among neurosurgeons, orthopedic surgeons, and certain specialists physicians are comparable to the highest earners in other fields.
 But the average physician earns less than the average senior airline pilot in some countries, and top software engineers with equity can match or exceed all but the most highly paid surgeons.

 In Japan, the highest-paid profession isn't doctor or lawyer it's pilot.